 Thank you for your consideration of our manuscript.
-We found that recent publications in Research Synthesis Methods, including recent reviews by Elizabeth Tipton and James Pustejovsky raised key issues about how missing data is handled in meta-regressions.
+We found that recent publications in Research Synthesis Methods, including recent reviews by Elizabeth Tipton, James Pustejovsky, and Hedyeh Ahmadi raised key issues about how missing data is handled in meta-regressions.
 In this article, we address some issues with standard practices in the field.

 Kind regards,